Christmas in Quebec City

 Most families in Quebec City follow the European tradition of opening their presents on Christmas Eve.
 Some of them also attend Midnight Mass.
 As a result, many businesses will close early on December 24th and will remain closed for Christmas Day.

-Christmas Markets in Quebec City: Conclusion
+Christmas in Quebec City: Conclusion

 To enjoy all the activities, both Christmas-related and year round, you will need 3-5 days in Quebec City.
 While there are a few activities open late, there are many that close by 4-5 pm, so its worth it to have a rough itinerary in mind.
 This is what my family did when we visited Quebec City at Christmas – there was so much to do and we didn’t want to miss anything!